The role of the Sussex & Kent ME/CFS Society remains profoundly important…

-The Sussex & Kent ME/CFS Society is the registered charity that informs, supports and represents those affected by Myalgic Encephalopathy (ME) or Chronic Fatigue Syndrome (CFS) across Sussex and Kent.
+The Sussex & Kent ME/CFS Society is a registered charity that informs, supports and represents those affected by Myalgic Encephalopathy (ME) or Chronic Fatigue Syndrome (CFS) across Sussex and Kent.

-Recent research, commissioned by the Society, estimates that in Sussex and Kent there are over 12,000 adults and children that are affected by ME/CFS and that 3,000 of these are virtually house-bound and in need of care.
+Research commissioned by the Society, estimates that in Sussex and Kent there are over 9,000 adults and children that are affected by ME/CFS and that a good number of these are virtually house-bound and in need of care.

 ME/CFS type illnesses have appeared in the medical literature since 1750 indeed Charles Darwin and Florence Nightingale are thought to have had the illness.
 The disease has been known by many names world-wide over the decades including Royal Free Disease when ME was reported in The Lancet after an outbreak at London’s Royal Free Hospital in 1955.
 These days the illness occurs more spasmodically.

 ME/CFS can follow a viral infection or trauma.
-Symptoms include profound physical and mental fatigue, muscle and joint pain, difficulty with concentration and short term memory, sleep and mood disturbances along with gastric and visual functioning problems.
-The symptoms, which vary and fluctuate, can be exacerbated by over exertion.
-Overtime, most patients gradually improve significantly.
+Symptoms include profound physical and mental fatigue, muscle and joint pain, difficulty with concentration and working memory – mild confusion, sleep and mood disturbances along with gastric and visual problems.
+The symptoms, which vary and fluctuate, can be exacerbated by over exertion or stress.
+With good management, most patients can significantly improve.

 The role of the Sussex & Kent ME/CFS Society remains profoundly important informing, supporting and representing patients.
 Services include help-lines, newsletters, meetings, Egroup, library and special interest groups etc. The charity keeps in contact with support agencies and medical professionals and has eminent doctors as advisors.
-We also enjoy the support of a number of patrons including MPs who are members of an All Party Parliamentary Group (APPG) that works in the interests of ME/CFS patients nationally.
+We also enjoy the support of a number of patrons including MPs that work in the interests of ME/CFS patients.